hellybrine/honeygotchi/README.md

 # honeygotchi
-A Reinforment Learning based honeypot taking taking after the pwnagotchi
+A Reinforment Learning based honeypot taking after the pwnagotchi